-is a bona fide classic, with over 1.7 million copies sold.
-Now experience Jeanne DuPrau's vision anew as artist Niklas Asker faithfully brings to life the glare of the lamps, the dinginess of the streets, and the brilliance of the first sunrise.
+first came out, it took young readers by storm!
+It was an instant hit and continues to be read by thousands of kids each month.
+Still releveant and timely, this graphic novel captures the beauty of Jeanne DuPrau's original vision with artist Niklas Asker who faithfully brings to life the glare of the lamps, the dinginess of the streets, and the brilliance of the first sunrise.

 Starred Review, School Library Journal, November 2012: